cloudvista/vaa/readme.md

 ![](img/vaa-overview1.svg)

 #### Workflow Capture
-All of the VistA Application transactional traffic flows (RPCs) of cloud-based VistA will be streamed to a simple storage service (S3) using the traffic mirroring service built into the VA's enterprise cloud.
+All of the VistA Application transactional traffic flows (RPCs) of cloud-based VistA will be streamed to a simple storage service (S3) using the built-in traffic mirroring service in the VA's enterprise cloud.
 ![vaa-capture](img/vaa-capture.svg)

 #### Workflow Analytics